elyianaa/Classification-of-AD-CNN/README.md

-# Early Detection of Alzheimer's Disease Using CNN on Brain MRI
+# Classification of Alzheimer's Disease Model Based On Activation Functions Against Optimizers In CNN

 This
 research is initiated to compare the impact of different activation functions between